-In short, either the balance sheet method or the income statement method for recording prepaid expenses may be used as long as the asset account balance is equal to the unexpired or unused cost as of the balance sheet date.
+Either method for recording prepaid expenses could be used as long as the asset account balance is equal to the unexpired or unused cost as of each balance sheet date.